 Benefits and Perks

-Paid time off is hard to come by at Rockwell Automation, Inc.; the company rewards only 43 percent with paid vacation time and only 28 percent with sick leave.
-Rockwell Automation, Inc. sponsors a 401(k) program, and most respondents use this option to save for their retirement.
-Health insurance comes as part of the deal for most workers, and a large number of respondents report receiving dental coverage as well.
-Some other perks are life insurance, a subsidized cell phone, flexible hours, and tuition reimbursement.
+The benefits packages at Rockwell Automation, Inc. can sometimes lack paid time off; two in five workers get paid vacation days, and one in four employees receive paid sick leave.
+Rockwell Automation, Inc. sponsors a 401(k) program, and a large number of survey participants use this option to save for their retirement.
+Health insurance comes as part of the deal for most workers, and most survey participants report receiving dental coverage as well.
+Rockwell Automation, Inc. employees also enjoy perks such as a company cell phone, flexible hours, life insurance, and tuition reimbursement.